RebuttalAgent: Strategic Persuasion in Academic Rebuttal via Theory of Mind: Introduction

 Current approaches for addressing this challenge, which primarily rely on Supervised Fine-tuning (SFT) on review datasets \citep{zhang2025re2consistencyensureddatasetfullstage}, suffer from the fundamental limitations of direct imitation.
 These models excel at mimicking surface-level linguistic patterns, resulting in responses that are superficially polite but often formulaic and lack strategic depth.
 This failure stems from their inability to perform the strategic, perspective-taking reasoning demanded by the game-theoretic structure of rebuttal.
 In practice, a successful rebuttal transcends superficial politeness and is, at its core, an exercise in strategic reasoning \citep{harland2017student,palminteri2023prepare,lim2024giving}.
 This requires a complex analysis of trade-offs, such as when to concede, when to stand firm, when to provide new evidence, or when to reframe the narrative.
 Successfully navigating these trade-offs depends on the ability to perceive the mind of the other, a capacity known in cognitive science as \textit{\textbf{Theory of Mind (ToM)}} \citep{wellman2002understanding,leslie2004core,goldman2012theory}.
 ToM involves modeling the internal states of others, such as their beliefs, intentions, and differing perspectives, to understand and predict their actions.
 Grounded in this mental model, an author can then model a reviewer's specific internal state, such as their knowledge background, potential biases, and core concerns, to strategically allocate the limited response space, distinguishing between core critiques that warrant direct rebuttal and minor points that can be tactfully reframed.

 In this paper, we propose \textbf{RebuttalAgent}, the first model to integrate Theory of Mind into academic rebuttal.
 RebuttalAgent employs a novel three-stage generation framework we term \textit{\textbf{ToM-Strategy-Response (TSR)}}, which decomposes the complex task of rebuttal into a coherent series of reasoning and generation steps.
 Specifically, the initial Theory-of-Mind (T) stage comprises a hierarchical analysis to discern macro-level reviewer intent while deconstructing the micro-level attributes of each comment.
 This analysis constructs a multi-dimensional reviewer profile designed to inform both global strategy and local tactics.
 Subsequently, the Strategy (S) stage utilizes this profile to formulate an actionable plan for the target comment, which aligns the response strategy with both the macro- and micro-level critiques from the reviewer.
-The process concludes with the Response (R) stage, which achieves context-aware synthesis by integrating the reviewer profile, the plan, and pre-retrieved evidential chunks from the original manuscript, thereby generating a persuasive response.
+The process concludes with the Response (R) stage, which achieves evidence-based synthesis by grounding the strategic plan in pre-retrieved evidential chunks to address the inferred reviewer concerns, thereby generating a persuasive response.